New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

 We make the following \begin{hyp} The (ordered) polygon obtained by taking the bottom edges joining the bottom vertices ${\bf a}\boxtimes {\bf b}_k$ or ${\bf a}\boxtimes {\bf d}_k$ is an embedded (piecewise smooth) topological circle in the (closure in $\CHB 2$ of the) complex line ${\bf a}$, equivalently this polygon bounds a disk in that (closed) complex line. \end{hyp} This allows us to define the bottom ridge.

-If ${\bf d}={\bf b_1}\boxtimes{\bf b_2}$ is outside complex hyperbolic space, then there is a similar $n$-gon in ${\bf d}$, which will be a ridge as well (we refer to that ridge as the top ridge).
+If ${\bf d}={\bf b_1}\boxtimes{\bf b_2}$ is outside complex hyperbolic space, then there is a similar $n$-gon in ${\bf d}$, which will be a ridge as well, which we refer to as the \emph{top ridge}.
 Just as for the bottom ridge, we assume embeddedness of the top polygon in order to be able to define a top ridge.

-The side ridges are slightly more difficult to describe, since their combinatorial type depends on the position of intersections of edges in $\CP 2$.
-We list the eight possibilities for the combinatorics of a ridge that contain side edges ${\bf b_k}$ and ${\bf b_{k+1}}$ (we take indices mod $n$, so when $k=n$, we have $k+1=1$).
+The lateral ridges are slightly more difficult to describe, since their combinatorial type depends on the position of intersections of edges in $\CP 2$.
+We list the eight possibilities for the combinatorics of a ridge that contain lateral edges ${\bf b_k}$ and ${\bf b_{k+1}}$ in Figure~\ref{fig:ridgetypes} (we take indices mod $n$, so when $k=n$, we have $k+1=1$).

+We will need to consider triangles with vertices outside complex hyperbolic space, so we start by establishing some terminology.
+Consider a triple ${\bf e_1},{\bf e_2},{\bf e_3}$ of pairwise distinct complex lines (as before, ${\bf e_j}$ denotes either a vector in $\C^3$ which is positive with respect to the Hermitian form, or its polar complex line).
+The \emph{vertices} of the triangle are the intersection points in projective space of its edges, which are given by ${\bf v_i}={\bf e_j}\boxtimes{\bf e_k}$, where the indices $i,j,k$ are pairwise distinct.
+We call ${\bf v_i}$ the vertex opposite to the edge ${\bf e_i}$.

+A \emph{complex height} of the triangle through ${\bf v_i}$ is a complex geodesic in $\CH 2$ that is orthogonal to one of the complex edges, and whose extension to projective space contains the opposite vertex.
+If a complex height through a given vertex ${\bf v_i}$ exists, then it is unique (in fact it is given by the complex line polar to ${\bf v_i}\boxtimes {\bf e_i}$).

+If the complex height through ${\bf v_i}$ exists, we call its intersection with the edge ${\bf e_i}$ the \emph{foot} of the complex height.
+The foot of the complex height through ${\bf v_i}$ is given by ${\bf f_i}={\bf v_i}-\frac{\langle{\bf v_i},{\bf e_i}\rangle}{\langle{\bf e_i},{\bf e_i}\rangle}{\bf e_i}$, and one easily checks that the triangle has a complex height through ${\bf v_i}$ if and only if ${\bf f_i}$ is a negative vector. \begin{dfn} A \emph{complex hyperbolic triangle} is a triple of pairwise distinct complex lines that admits three complex heights. \end{dfn} From now on, all triangles are assumed to be complex hyperbolic triangles, by which we mean the edges are pairwise distinct, and there are three well-defined complex heights.